flink-extended/dl-on-flink/README.md

 Currently, Deep Learning on Flink supports TensorFlow and PyTorch.

+## Supported Operating System
+Deep Learning on Flink is tested and supported on the following 64-bit systems:

+- Ubuntu 18.04 or later
+- macOS 10.15 or later

 ## Support Framework Version
 - TensorFlow: 1.15.x & 2.3.x
 - Pytorch: 1.x